-Alcohol has been produced and consumed by human civilizations for at least 10,000 years, with evidence of fermented beverages in Neolithic China dating to 7,000 BCE.
+Ethanol has been produced and consumed by human civilizations for at least 10,000 years, with evidence of fermented beverages in Neolithic China dating to approximately 7,000 BCE, documented by Patrick McGovern of the University of Pennsylvania Museum in 2004.
 No other psychoactive substance has a comparable archaeological and anthropological record.
-The question of why alcohol is so persistently, universally sought is not purely social — it is neurochemical.
+A 2018 analysis by the Global Burden of Disease Alcohol Collaborators, published in The Lancet, found that alcohol was consumed by 2.4 billion people worldwide and was responsible for 2.8 million deaths annually -- making it the seventh leading risk factor for death and disability globally.

 What Alcohol Does, Mechanism by Mechanism